kwotsin/TensorFlow-ENet/README.md

 - **dataset**: Contains 6 folders that holds the original train-val-test images and their corresponding ground truth annotations.

 - **checkpoint**: The checkpoint directory that could be used for predicting the segmentation output.
 The model was trained using the default parameters mentioned in the paper, except that it uses median frequency balancing to obtain the class   weights.
+The final checkpoint model size is under 5MB.

 - **visualizations**: Contains the gif files that were created from the output of `predict_segmentation.py`.